48730 Cybersecurity6cp; 1.5hpw (workshop), 1.5hpw (lab)

-Cyber security is a major issue for enterprises, with breaches of security possibly being punished by legal sanctions, financial loss, or loss of customer confidence.
-This subject consolidates the student's understanding of cyber security by considering security principles from both a people management and a technical perspective, exploring security technologies commonly used in industry.
-Topics include cyber attacks and defenses, web security, firewalls, intrusion detection systems along with security services such as confidentiality, integrity, authentication (CIA) and technologies such as IPSec, SSL, PGP and S/MIME are covered in this subject.
-Students doing this subject are well placed to contribute to the cyber security solution of a modern organisation using industry-based tools and solutions.
+Cybersecurity is a major issue for enterprises, with breaches of security possibly being punished by legal sanctions, financial loss, or loss of customer confidence.
+This subject consolidates the student's understanding of cybersecurity by considering security principles both from both a people management and a technical perspective, exploring security technologies commonly used in industry.
+Topics include cyber-attacks and defense strategies, including web security, firewalls, intrusion detection systems along with security services such as confidentiality, integrity, authentication (CIA).
+A range of security technologies such as IPSec, SSL, PGP and S/MIME are covered in this subject.
+Students doing this subject are well placed to contribute to the cybersecurity solution of a modern organisation using industry-based tools and solutions.

 Autumn session, City campus